|

 of California, offer the visitor many extraordinary sights to see beyond the

-our environment.
-Muir's Legacy Sequoia and Kings Canyon rival Yosemite National Park in natural beauty, but visitors can enjoy these parks without the crowds that plague Yosemite every summer. |
+Sequoia and Kings Canyon rival Yosemite National Park in natural beauty, but visitors can enjoy these parks without the crowds that plague Yosemite every summer. |

 |